 3. Ask Questions

-To ensure no awkward silences come prepared to the interview with a range of questions to ask the interviewer.
+To ensure no awkward silences, come to the interview prepared with a range of questions to ask the interviewer.
 Asking questions will ensure that you appear interested in the position you are applying for and are keen to learn more about the role.
-A few examples by biginterview.com of questions you could ask are:
+A few examples of questions you could ask are: